xinyuliu12/xinyuliu12.github.io/index.md

 ---
 ## Summary
 I am looking for a full-time software development job starting in June 2024.
 I was a graduate research assistant at **Georgia Tech** for 4 years, and my research projects are about leveraging software testing and program analysis to improve the performance of database systems.
-I am enthusiastic about transitioning to industry and applying my extensive analytical skills to pursue a rewarding career.
+I am excited about transitioning to a career in industry.
 ## Education
 * I quit the PhD program at **Georgia Tech** and expect to graduate with a master degree in Spring 2024 .

-* I received a Bachelor in Computer Science from **University of Michigan**.
+* I received a Bachelor of Computer Science from **University of Michigan** in 2019.

 ## Fundings